Code-Institute-Submissions/outerzone/README.md

 * SQLite committed to repo.
 Add to gitignore, but only later when close to end.
 * SECRET_KEY and DEBUG variables

-# Questions
-* Where do I store JSON if data needs to be accessed in multiple apps?
 # To Do
 * Change btn hover background-color to wine/turquoise?
 * Testing - Lighthouse (in GoogleDev inspect section) analyses site.
 Can screenshot it